4ndv/bull-reporter/README.md

 # bull-reporter

-A tiny package to collect Bull queue stats and put em in statsd server
+A tiny package for collecting Bull queue stats and put em in statsd server

 Usage: